kushal-tiwari/Pose-estimation-toolkit/readme.md

 - 📖 Documentation improvements
 - 🧪 Test coverage expansion

 ---

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## 🙏 Acknowledgments

-- **MediaPipe Team**: For the excellent real-time pose estimation framework
+- 🌀 **MediaPipe Team** – For the excellent real-time pose estimation framework.
-- **Martinez et al.**: For the seminal 2D-to-3D pose lifting architecture
+- 📐 **Martinez et al.** – For the seminal 2D-to-3D pose lifting architecture.
-- **Research Community**: For benchmark datasets and evaluation protocols
-- **Open Source Contributors**: For ongoing improvements and feedback
+- 💻 **Open Source Contributors** – For ongoing improvements and feedback.
+- 👩‍🏫 **Ms. Anu Maria Sebastian** (Assistant Professor, IIIT Kottayam, Dept. of CSE) – For invaluable guidance, mentorship, and support throughout the research.
+- 🎓 **IIT Madras Data Science Faculty** – For providing a strong academic foundation and fostering a research-oriented environment.
+- 🏛 **Max Planck Institute for Informatics** – For the MPI-INF-3DHP dataset essential to experimental evaluation.
+- 🙌 **Family** and ❤️ **Friends** – For unwavering support and encouragement throughout the project.

 ---